1. Just because I am purring doesn’t mean I’m happy.

 7. I look at you and I see a useless cat.

-According to anthrozoologist Dr. John Bradshaw, author of the fascinating new book Cat Sense, cats view humans as large, useless cats, not another species, and thus will treat you as such.
+According to anthrozoologist Dr. John Bradshaw, author of the fascinating book Cat Sense, cats view humans as large, useless cats, not another species, and thus will treat you as such.
 They want to help feed you and bathe you because your cat skills are frightfully inadequate.
 (Plus, they love you and want to take care of you and they show you that by bringing you dead animals sometimes.)

 8. I need mostly meat.